 On August 4, world leaders will come together in Rio de Janeiro to highlight progress made in achieving nutrition targets since the last Nutrition for Growth summit in 2013.
 The following excerpt from Chapter 1 of the 2016 Global Nutrition Report highlights Brazil's success in making commitments to ending malnutrition—and the challenges it has faced in turning those commitments into action.

 Brazil’s political commitment to promoting nutrition in various forms, which has unfolded over several decades, rests on the engagement of civil society, intersectoral governance structures, and data and evidence.
 This applies to commitment to different aspects of malnutrition over time: food and nutrition security, obesity, and breastfeeding.
-The story is overall positive, but Brazil has work to do to address remaining and emerging challenges: exclusive breastfeeding rates remain inadequate, anemia is high, and rates of obesity high and rising.
+The story is overall positive, but Brazil has work to do to address remaining and emerging challenges: exclusive breastfeeding rates remain inadequate, anaemia is high, and rates of obesity high and rising.
 Continued political commitment in Brazil will be essential to addressing these challenges.

 Food and Nutrition Security